Loneliness during the pandemic has become its own crisis.

 ‘Self-isolation’ has taught us the intrinsic value of community, companionship, and togetherness.
 Now more than ever, we have a collective sense that human beings are social creatures.
 We have a basic human need to feel connected to others, to feel like other people care about us, and that we matter.

-The more we are alone during this pandemic, the more acutely we feel how necessary other people are.
+The more we experience loneliness during the pandemic, the more acutely we feel how necessary other people are.
 For those who are single, or living alone during this time, we feel this the most intensely.
-The single folks don’t have kids to Tik Tok with, spouses to cuddle or family dinners to prepare.
+The single folks don’t have kids to Tik Tok with, spouses to cuddle, or family dinners to prepare.

 We are here, quietly cooking meals for one, and generally glued to our screens.